-One of the things that always gets me excited each time I travel to Morocco is packing my suitcase and deciding what to wear in Morocco.
-I love fashion and beautiful clothes, but I also love being comfortable during my trips.
-And Morocco is one of those destinations that really require you to pack smartly.
-In fact, depending on the experiences you are going to have in Morocco and the time of year you are visiting the country, you need to make sure you are packing the right clothing items.
+What to wear in Morocco is one of the most asked and legitimate questions prior to traveling to Morocco.
+For me, deciding what I am going to wear in Morocco makes me excited, as I love the challenge of choosing clothes that will enhance my experience.
+In fact, Morocco is one of those destinations that really require you to pack smartly.
+Depending on the experiences you are going to have in Morocco and the time of year you are visiting the country, you need to make sure you are packing the right clothing items.
 That’s not all, your outfit can really impact your experience, greatly or badly, because it might affect how Moroccans may treat you.
 I will get to that in details later in this post.

 All this might seem complicated and overwhelming but you really don’t have to worry, believe me.
 You got me and I travel to Morocco A LOT!
 So just be comfortable, I hashed everything out for you so you learn: